 Sledgehammer training is beautiful in its simplicity.
-Swing the sledge, hit something and repeat.
+Swing the sledge, hit something, and repeat.
 You sweat, you grunt, you ache, you feel like you really accomplished something.
 Oh, and your neighbors think that you are stark-raving mad.
 But really, that can be a good thing…but my misanthropic leanings can be discussed at a later time.
 For now, this fitness tip is all about the sledgehammer.
 This is the simplest workout that I’ve ever done, and it’s one of the most rewarding.
-And my disclaimer for trying this workout is as follows: don’t do this workout if you haven’t spent at least 3-4 weeks following the “Shovelglove” workout and another 4-5 weeks working with the sledge outdoors, and have been able to complete workouts that consist of 300-400 swings – with contact – on either a tire or tree stump.
-Warm up for 3-5 minutes by doing some jumping jacks and an easy jog around the block and you’re ready to go.
-Grab your 10-pound sledge and whack away at your favorite tree stump or tire, taking 5 swings from both the right and left sides until you’ve completed 100 swings.
-This should take about 3 and a-half minutes, so you can rest 2-2 and a-half minutes before you step up to the stump again.
+And my disclaimer for trying this workout is as follows: don’t do this workout if you haven’t spent at least 3-4 weeks following the “Shovelglove” workout and another 4-5 weeks working with the sledgehammer outdoors, and have been able to complete workouts that consist of 300-400 swings – with contact – on either a tire or tree stump.
+Warm-up for 3-5 minutes by doing some jumping jacks and an easy jog around the block and you’re ready to go.
+Grab your 10-pound sledgehammer and whack away at your favorite tree stump or tire, taking 5 swings from both the right and left sides until you’ve completed 100 swings.
+This should take about 3 and-a-half minutes, so you can rest 2-2 and-a-half minutes before you step up to the stump again.
 In the second set take 10 swings from each side until you reach 100, and use the same rest interval as the first set, as this set should take about the same amount of time to complete as your first set.
 Your third set will have you taking 20 swings from each side until you reach 80 swings and then take one set of 10 swings from each side to round out your third set of 100 swings.
-If you feel like you need to, you can add 30-60 seconds the 2 and a-half minutes rest before starting set four.
-At this point about 12 minutes will have passed.
+If you feel like you need to, you can add 30-60 seconds to the 2 and-a-half minutes rest before starting set four.
+At this point, about 12 minutes will have passed.
 Shoot for 200 total swings in the fourth set taking 20 swings from each side.